 IRVM Herbicide Application History

-In the early days of IRVM, many counties sent crews into the ditch equipped with backpack sprayers.
-They carefully spot-sprayed weeds.
-While this method provided good weed control with a minimal amount of herbicide, roadside managers soon learned they could not cover enough of the county.
+In the early days of IRVM, many counties sent crews into ditches equipped with backpack sprayers to carefully spot-spray weeds.
+While this method provided good weed control with a minimal amount of herbicide, roadside managers soon learned they could not cover enough of the county since it takes a lot of time to manage weeds on foot.

-Progress has been made, not just with more responsive on/off control switches and multi-directional spray nozzles, but with systems that monitor flow, record data and greatly reduce operator exposure.
-As with any spray equipment, these systems are only as good as the person whose finger is on the trigger.
-The objective is still to spot-spray.
-Beware of getting comfortable and sitting too long in the cab.
-Be conscientious, stay alert and be ready to grab the handheld sprayer and walk to that distant shrub to treat it properly.
-Never underestimate the value of your own labor; sometimes it’s still best to put on the old backpack.
+Since then, IRVM has helped drive the development of spray truck technology that delivers herbicides with the accuracy and control needed to live up to the program’s original principles—killing target species without weakening non-target species or putting too many chemicals in the ground.
+Progress has been made, not just with more responsive on/off control switches and multi-directional spray nozzles, but also with systems that monitor flow, record data, and significantly reduce operator exposure.
+As with any spraying equipment, the technology is only as good as the person whose finger is on the trigger.
+The objective is still to spot spray.
+Beware of getting comfortable and sitting too long in the cab, which can make you drowsy and more likely to miss problem weeds.
+Be conscientious, stay alert, and be ready to grab the handheld sprayer and walk to that distant shrub to treat it properly.
+Never underestimate the value of handheld labor; sometimes, it is still best to put on the old backpack.

-I publicize in the paper when we will start spraying, and encourage people to call me with locations of sensitive areas – gardens, bee hives, allergies, etc. I have “No Spray Zone” signs for willing landowners.
+I publicize in the paper when we will start spraying and encourage people to call me with locations of sensitive areas—gardens, bee hives, people who have allergies, etcetera.
+I have “No Spray Zone” signs for willing landowners.

 —Jeff Chase, Des Moines County, 2024